Enjoying CSVMusic? Buy me a coffee

 How It Works

-- Open the app (first launch may take ~10–15 seconds)
+- Open the app.
+First launch may take a few seconds.

-- Choose an output folder
+- Choose an output folder.

-- Click Start
+- Click Start.

-If a song can’t be matched well:
+If a song cannot be matched confidently:

-- It will show up highlighted in yellow
+- It will show up highlighted in yellow.

 What You Get